Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Physics of Galactic synchrotron emission and data sets used

 Theoretical models have been constructed to account for the observed features of diffused synchrotron emission for developing component separation pipelines in CMB and other radio experiments.
-The \texttt{GALPROP} code, which models synchrotron emission for given Galactic magnetic field and cosmic ray propagation scenarios and reproduces the large-scale features observed, is extensively used in WMAP and Planck analysis~\cite{Strong2011,Orlando2013}.
-Physical explanations for the observed features in the power spectrum and the large-scale loops and spurs are given in~\cite{Cho:2010kw,Lazarian2012,Mertsch:2013pua,Kendel2018} in terms of MHD turbulence in the interstellar medium.
-Python Sky Model (PySM), used in CMB experiments to simulate emissions in the microwave sky, models synchrotron emission assuming a power-law frequency spectrum and using Haslam map and different spectral index models~\cite{Thorne2017}.
+The \texttt{GALPROP} code, which models synchrotron emission for given Galactic magnetic field and cosmic ray propagation scenarios and reproduces the \mg{observed} large-scale features, is extensively used in \wmap~and \planck~analysis~\cite{Strong2011,Orlando2013}.
+Physical explanations for the observed features in the power spectrum and the large-scale loops and spurs \mg{are provided in} terms of the magneto-hydrodynamic turbulence in the interstellar medium~\cite{Cho:2010kw,Lazarian2012,Mertsch:2013pua,Kendel2018}.
+Python Sky Model (PySM), used in CMB experiments to simulate emissions in the microwave sky, models synchrotron emission assuming a power-law frequency spectrum and using \has~map and \mg{various} spectral index models~\cite{Thorne2017}.